ramsey/uuid/docs/customize.rst

     If your requirements require a different level of validation or a different UUID format, you may replace the default validator.
 See :ref:`customize.validators`, to learn more.

+Replace the Default Factory
+    Not only are you able to inject alternate builders, codecs, etc. into the factory and use the factory to generate UUIDs, you may also replace the global, static factory used by the static methods on the Uuid class.
+To find out how, see :ref:`customize.factory`.

 .. _UuidFactory: https://github.com/ramsey/uuid/blob/master/src/UuidFactory.php